 TRND expands upon the successes of the Molecular Libraries Program and the NIH Chemical Genomics Center.
 The Molecular Libraries Probe Production Centers Network initiative has produced high-quality assay screening facilities across the United States that develops probes for exploring biology and disease.
 However, there is often a gap between fundamental exploration of biological processes and the point at which biotechnology and pharmaceutical companies adopt these research discoveries to develop therapeutic programs.
 Adoption of drug development programs for rare and neglected disease therapeutics is that much more difficult due to the limited market for such drugs.
 Through collaborative projects, TRND leverages both public- and private-sector investments to develop new drugs for patients with rare and neglected diseases.

-TRND collaborates with researchers from a broad and diverse range of scientific disciplines and disease areas.
+Through the TRND program, NCATS scientists collaborate with researchers from a broad and diverse range of scientific disciplines and disease areas.
 TRND encourages investigators from both within and outside the NIH to submit projects for work within its intramural facility.
 These ongoing collaborations benefit researchers, and more importantly, patients with rare and neglected diseases.

 TRND Active Projects Portfolio